Grahame59/DansbyBot/README.md

 # 8.27.24 - 2:24 pm
 - Was implementing a parser for external errors but ran into some difficulties so instead just used newlines format when the message is sent as one string...

+# 9.2.24 - 1:13 am
+- Added a death animation state for slime sprite...
+Need to go through a lot of bug fixes in next Code Sess, been trying to get procedural terrain generation done for Terrarium.